The Films of Todd Phillips

 Old School (February 18/03)

 Old School, which follows three grown men (Luke Wilson's Mitch, Will Ferrell's Frank, and Vince Vaughn's Beanie) as they turn their house into a fraternity, marks director Todd Phillips' first fictional endeavor since Road Trip, and it's immediately clear that the movie, like that 2000 Tom Green comedy, manages to entertain in spite of a distinct lack of overt laughs.
-To be fair, there are a number of chuckle-worthy sequences here (most notably when Ferrell's character is shot with an animal tranquilizer dart), but this is overall not quite the hilarious piece of work that the commercials have been promising.
+To be fair, there are a number of chuckle-worthy sequences here (most notably when Ferrell's oddball character is shot with an animal tranquilizer dart), but this is overall not quite the hilarious piece of work that the marketing materials have been promising.
 Still, with a cast like this, it's hard to go wrong.
 Vaughn, in particular, is a lot of fun as the frat guy who never quite grew up.
 Though he's a successful businessman now, Beanie's still holding onto the ideals he had as a 20-year-old.
-Vaughn's essentially playing Trent from Swingers, and if nothing else, the film is worth seeing just for his performance.
+Vaughn's essentially playing Trent from Swingers, and if nothing else, the film is worth a look just for his performance.
 Likewise, Wilson and Ferrell are just as good - Ferrell, in particular, gets his first real chance at playing a character (a wacky character, but a character nonetheless) - and the eclectic supporting cast provides surprisingly effective support.
 Jeremy Piven, playing an almost stereotypically evil Dean, doesn't really get much to do, but his presence is always appreciated.
 Old School is one of those films that's best enjoyed when viewed with a large, enthusiastic crowd.
-On the small screen, the film will likely lose some of its raucous energy - although, since the film plays like a prolonged sitcom, it might very well be even more effective at home.
+On the small screen, the film will likely lose some of its raucous energy - although, since the film plays like a prolonged sitcom, it might very well be even more effective on the small screen.

 Starsky & Hutch (March 4/04)